 June 14-21, 2019 (4 or 7 day options)

-Narrative Camp 2019 will bring together a diverse blend of practitioners & teachers of different ages and different languages from around the world to take turns interviewing each other about the past, present and future of Narrative Therapy.
-We think of this Narrative Camp as a Definitional Ceremony, with several of us approaching retirement being interviewed by younger folks, some of whom know each other personally.
-We will then reverse the process to interview fresher voices in the field about what excites them most about directions in their work.
-At other times, participants will join up in different cottages around shared narrative themes.
-We offer options for a weeklong or four day stay on Lake Champlain.
-Please read below for the description and then fill out the questionnaire as soon as possible to help us reserve our cottages and firm up our plans.
+Narrative Camp 2019 brought together a diverse blend of practitioners & teachers of different ages and different languages from around the world to take turns interviewing each other about the past, present and future of Narrative Therapy.
+We thought of this Narrative Camp as a Definitional Ceremony, with several of us approaching retirement being interviewed by younger folks, some of whom know each other personally.
+We will then reversed the process to interview fresher voices in the field about what excites them most about directions in their work.
+At other times, participants joined up in different cottages around shared narrative themes.
+Plans are already underway for our next camp in June 2021!